DarkeLord1031/github-study/README.md

-# python-study
+# github-study
-for learning python
+for learning github

 In this repository, I will be posting and exercising new techniques I'm learning through CS50 and other workshops that I attend.